glegoux/browsing-history-shell/README.md

 If a foldername is `:<i>`, then this foldername is in conflict with the command `cd :<i>`.
 If this folder is in the current working directory and you use `cd :<i>`, there is a warning, but `cd ./:<i>` allows to go into this folder.

-You can comment or delete the matching lines into `.bashrc_bhist`, to have your wanted behaviour (no warning for instance).
+You can comment or delete the matching lines in `.bashrc_bhist`, in order to have your wanted behaviour (no warning for instance).

-Aliases are disabled in shell script by default, you can enable `cd` alias in a shell script with `shopt -s expand_aliases` (see http://www.gnu.org/software/bash/manual/bash.html#The-Shopt-Builtin). if you activate this shell option, check that with `shopt`, then `type cd` or `alias cd`.
+Aliases are disabled in shell script by default, you can enable `cd` alias in a shell script with `shopt -s expand_aliases` (see http://www.gnu.org/software/bash/manual/bash.html#The-Shopt-Builtin).
+If you activate this shell option, check that with `shopt`, then `type cd` or `alias cd`.

 ## Coding Style